AI Evaluations

 1. Introduction

-Organizations today are leveraging Large Language Models (LLMs) for critical business functions, and that has raised the stakes for AI transparency.
-Organizations should not only be able to trust their AI systems but also understand how AI works.
-This is where LLM observability comes in.
-Observability is not just monitoring, but also it gives deep insight into the AI model.
-This can help CTOs and technology leaders enhance reliability, performance, and trust in their AI systems and processes.
-As AI decisions begin to influence businesses and consumers alike, LLM observability is increasingly key to building accountable systems.
+Organizations today use Large Language Models (LLMs) for key business tasks.
+Consequently, this raises the need for AI transparency.
+In fact, organizations must trust their AI systems and understand how they work.
+This is where LLM observability helps.
+Observability goes beyond simple monitoring.
+Rather, it provides deep insights into the AI model.
+As a result, CTOs and tech leaders can improve reliability, performance, and trust in AI systems.
+Moreover, as AI impacts businesses and consumers, LLM observability becomes vital.
+Thus, it supports accountable systems.

 1. The Importance of Observability in AI